chaos9520/panel-game/CHAOS_README_FIRST.md

 ## Server-Side Changes
 None yet, but I plan to implent my 'Chaos' ranking system to the server files when I am actually able to host my own server.

-Combo garbage now queues in the order it is made.
-Combo garbage from +8 and higher will send multiple pieces relative to combo size while sent during a x3 or larger, and that garbage queues behind chain garbage.
-Otherwise, it will send thicker garbage instead of multiple pieces relative to combo size, and it will queue in front of chain garbage.

-On the normal levels, single-line garbage will hold back other garbage while clearing panels or garbage.
-However, on the Chaos levels, garbage will fall immediately if there's room for it to fall, even while clearing panels or garbage.

 ## What else do I plan to implement?
 Garbage Mode is the main goal I would like to accomplish.
 This would be very useful for training, but even more so for Challenge Mode stages.